rajeshb/SelfDrivingCar-Term2/T2P4-PID-Control/README.md

 ## Reflections

-* The following parameter values are tuned to achieve the desired project results.
+* The following parameter values are **manually tuned** to achieve the desired project results.
     * Kp = 0.2
     * Ki = 0.0001
     * Kd = 3.0